Florida State vs. Syracuse NCAA Football Odds, Plays and Insights | October 2, 2021

 Syracuse Stats and Trends

-- Syracuse has three wins against the spread in four games this year.

-- The Orange have been underdogs by 4.5 points or more once this year and covered the spread.
+- The Orange have been underdogs by 4.5 points or more once this season and covered the spread.

-- Syracuse's games this season have hit the over one time in four opportunities (25%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.